Pennsylvania Route 34: Perry County

 PA 34 heads into Carroll Township in Perry County, where it descends Blue Mountain and passes a few homes.
 The road turns north and crosses Little Mountain before coming into a mix of farms and woods with some residential and commercial development.
-The route curves to the northwest and reaches an intersection with PA 850 in Shermans Dale.
-At this junction, PA 850 turns northwest to join PA 34, and the road continues past a few businesses before crossing Sherman Creek and passing a mix of farmland and residences as it runs to the east of the creek.
+The route curves to the northwest and reaches a roundabout with PA 850 in Shermans Dale.
+At this junction, PA 850 turns northwest to join PA 34, and the road continues past a few businesses before crossing Shermans Creek and passing a mix of farmland and residences as it runs to the east of the creek.
 The road continues through more farm fields and woods with homes and reaches the community of Dromgold, where PA 850 splits to the west and PA 34 turns to the northeast.
 The road runs through the community of Crums Corners before coming to a junction with PA 274 in Mecks Corner.
 Here, PA 34 turns northwest to join PA 274, becoming the border between Carroll Township to the west and Wheatfield Township to the east, heading through forests before continuing into agricultural areas with a few homes.
 The road heads into Centre Township and winds northwest through farms, woods, and residences before coming into the borough of New Bloomfield.
-PA 34/PA 274 turns north onto South Carlisle Street and passes homes before coming to a traffic circle the center of town.
+PA 34/PA 274 turns north onto South Carlisle Street and passes homes before coming to a traffic circle in the center of town adjacent to the Perry County Courthouse.
 At this point, PA 274 splits to the west and PA 34 turns east onto East Main Street, running past more residences.